mpkondrashin/opsalyzer-release/README.md

 - 3 - enable debug logging

 **Warning:** log file is not limited is size anyhow, so after debugging it should be turned off.

+## Periculosum Integration

+To reduce amount of not supported files submitted to Deep Discovery Analyzer, (Periculosum)[https://github.com/mpkondrashin/periculosum] project can be used.
+To use Periculosum, just download (latest version)[https://github.com/mpkondrashin/periculosum/releases/latest] and unpack its content to same folder as opsalyzer executable.

+**Note:** Put all unpacked files into the same folder as opsalyzer executable and not into subfolder.

 ## Opswat MetaDefender Core Configuration (TODO)